Tharnid/Erlixir/CE/identicon/notes.md

 Map used to stored data in Elixir application
  - No instance of image that has methods attached to it
  - Does not exist in functional programming

+ Send the numbers to another function which will help us pick out the colors